 (Tympanostomy; Tympanotomy; Ear Tubes Surgery)

 DefinitionA myringotomy is a procedure to put a hole in the eardrum.
-This is done so that fluid trapped in the middle ear can drain out.
+This is done so that fluid or infection trapped in the middle ear can drain out.
 The fluid may be blood, pus, and/or water.
 In many cases, a small tube is inserted into the hole in the eardrum.
 The tube helps to maintain drainage.

 Reasons for ProcedureA myringotomy may be done:

 - To restore hearing loss caused by chronic fluid build-up and to prevent delayed speech development caused by hearing loss in children.